What the AML law regulates

 What is terrorism

+Let’s be clear about what terrorism is.
 Terrorism are activities that use violence or the threat of violence to achieve certain goals (usually political, religious, ideological or social).
-The main aim of terrorist attacks is to create a climate of fear and insecurity in society, often targeting civilians or symbolic targets.
+The main goal of terrorist attacks is to create a climate of fear and insecurity in society, often targeting civilians or symbolic targets.
 Terrorism can take many forms, including bombings, kidnappings, assassinations, cyber-attacks or biological attacks.

-Terrorism often takes place within a terrorist organization, which is a group of individuals who plan and carry out terrorist acts.
-These organizations often have a rigid structure and hierarchy, with clear roles and responsibilities for their members.
+Terrorism often takes place within a terrorist organisation, which is a group of individuals who plan and carry out terrorist acts.
+Terrorist organisations often have a rigid structure and hierarchy, with clear roles and responsibilities for their members.
+Terrorist organisations unlawfully use force and violence against persons or property to intimidate or coerce governments and civilians to achieve political, religious or ideological objectives.
+Terrorist organisations tend to be religiously motivated (Al-Qaeda, Hezbollah, Hamas), but there are also terrorist organisations without a religious objective (ETA, IRA).

 Who commits terrorist financing